 The CDSP process relies upon verification of the MP Id Applications against specific data repositories recording information about the Market Participants wishing to be included in the MP Id List.
-This document describes the sources of data against which the CDSP is required to verify MP Id Applications.
+This Document describes the sources of data against which the CDSP is required to verify MP Id Applications.

 MP Id Applications seeking to remove a Market Participant from the MP Id List will not be subject to the same Verification Checks, but will be assessed against these further Business Rules pertinent to deletion or end dating of a Market Participant Identity.

+This Document details further Business Rules in Section 4 that are applied by the CDSP in administering the MP Id List e.g. company name amendments.

-These Verification Checks and Business Rules are the minimum requirement that must be applied by the CDSP prior to issuing the proposed MDD Market Participant Identity Release.
-Where a Verification Check or Business Rule is the CDSP shall notify the Applicant of the failure and the reason for such failure.
+TheVerification Checks outlined in Section 3 and Business Rules outlined in Section 4 are the minimum requirement that must be applied by the CDSP prior to issuing the proposed MDD Market Participant Identity Release.
+Where a Verification Check or Business Rule is not met then the CDSP shall notify the Applicant of the failure and the reason for such failure.
 The Market Participant may seek to address the reason for the failure but if this is not resolved in sufficient time, the CDSP will not include the Market Participant Identity within the proposed MDD Market Participant Identity Release.

+Where a verification check or business rule has not been met then the MP Application ID will not be included in a release until such time as all the criteria has been met.

 Market Participant Identity Process

-Any Market Participant who is Licenced or required to accede to an Industry Code (including MAMCoP in the case of MAMs) and who undertakes a role controlled by the Role Types described within Section 1.3 of this document may submit a MP Id Application to insert their Market Participant Identity.
+Any Market Participant who is Licenced or required to accede to an Industry Code (including Gas Metering Code of Practice (MCoP) in the case of MAMs) and who undertakes a role controlled by the Role Types described within Section 1.4 of this Document may submit a MP Id Application to insert their Market Participant Identity.
 Where a Market Participant is not Licenced or is not required to accede to an Industry Code an existing Market Participant must sponsor the MP Id Application to insert that Market Participant Identity.
 Once a Market Participant is included within the MP Id List they may submit an MP Id Application to amend, end date or delete their entry in the Market Participant Identity List.
 The CDSP may also submit a change in order to insert, amend, end date or delete any Market Partipant Identity or entry in the MP Id List.
-CDSP and Market Participant requests are subject to the same governance described in this document.
+CDSP and Market Participant requests are subject to the same governance described in this Document.

-The CDSP shall annually publish a timetable to support release of revisions to the MP Id List.
+The CDSP shall annually publish a timetable on its website which will have been approved by CoMc to support release of revisions to the MP Id List.
 This timetable shall include the deadline by which MP Id Applications must be submitted by Market Participants to the CDSP, the publication date by the CDSP to solicit representations from existing Market Participants, the publication date of the release content and the effective date of each release.

-Where the MP Id Application is a function of Accession to the UNC, the CDSP shall discuss and outline with the Market Participant the relevant timescale for submission of the MP Id Application on their behalf.
+Where the MP Id Application is a function of Accession to the Uniform Network Code (UNC), the CDSP shall discuss and outline with the Market Participant the relevant timescale for submission of the MP Id Application on their behalf.

-Market Participants should complete an annual process where they verify their Market Participant Identities.
+Market Participants should complete an annual process where they verify their Market Participant Identities following notification by the CDSP to DSC Contract Managers.
 Where they identify any instances where the MP Id List is out of date they shall raise the necessary MP Id Application in order to correct this.

 Verification Checks